Regional Customs

 1201 Outline of Tariff Classification (FAQ)

-The Customs Tariff Schedules of Japan is based on the International Convention on the Harmonized Commodity Description and Coding System, which is called by the name of the HS convention.
-The HS Convention came into force in January 1988 and as of April 2023, 160 countries and customs or economic unions are Contracting Parties to the Convention.
+The Tariff Schedules of Japan is based on the International Convention on the Harmonized Commodity Description and Coding System, which is called by the name of the HS convention.
+The HS Convention came into force in January 1988 and as of May 2025, 161 countries and customs or economic unions are Contracting Parties to the Convention.
 The Annex of the HS Convention is commonly known as the HS Nomenclature, and it lists commodities in order to classify all goods uniformly and systematically.

-The Customs Tariff Schedules of Japan further divides the HS Nomenclature, when necessary.
+The Tariff Schedules of Japan further divides the HS Nomenclature, when necessary.

-The four-digit headings and six-digit subheadings listed in the HS Nomenclature are also called HS codes.
+The four-digit number designated for headings and six-digit number designated for subheadings are called HS codes.

 (Reference)